searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetListOptions/readme.md

 ## Usage

 ### values
-The required `values` prop contains all facet values where the facet type is 'list'
+The required `values` prop specifies all facet values where the facet type is 'list'.

 ```jsx
 <FacetListOptions values={listFacet.values} />